EXTRA SEEING EXERCISES

 And i would like to add that i find, by looking as far as i can with the eyes wide open, gives the best neck and shoulder exercise.

-These pictures are examples from exercise number 2.
+These pictures are from exercise number 2.
+Similar to exercise A. above.

 In exercise 2 in the starting position, it is good if you look at the hands directly, this positions the head so that you can see the movement of the hands through positions 2, 3, 4, and 2 again.